puppetlabs/vanagon/README.md

 #### Flagged arguments (can be anywhere in the command)

 ##### -w DIR, --workdir DIR
-Specifies a directory where the sources should be placed and builds performed.
+Specifies a directory on the local host where the sources should be placed and builds performed.
-Defaults to a temporary directory created with Ruby's Dir.mktmpdir.
+Defaults to a temporary directory created with Ruby's `Dir.mktmpdir` method.

+##### --remote_dir
+Explicitly specify a directory on the remote target to place sources and perform builds.
+Components can then be rebuilt manually on the build host for faster iteration.
+Sources may not be correctly updated if this directory already exists.
+Defaults to a temporary directory created by running `mktemp -d` on the remote target.

 ##### -c DIR, --configdir DIR
 Specifies where project configuration is found.
 Defaults to $pwd/configs.